nick-transition/functional-programming-training/README.md

 # 99 Haskell Problems in Javascript

-This a playground for learning functional programming and solving the [99 Haskell problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems ) in ES6.
+This a playground for solving the
+[99 Haskell problems](https://wiki.haskell.org/H-99:_Ninety-Nine_Haskell_Problems
+) in ES6.